-The policy applies to all researchers at the University of Tasmania, following the policy implementation in October 2018.
+The procedure applies to all researchers at the University of Tasmania.

-In the OA Policy, Researchers are defined as: Any employee, Visiting Fellow or Scholar, Adjunct, Clinical, Associate or discretionary Title Holder or student of the University undertaking research, where the definition of research is consistent with the Higher Education Research Data Collection specifications.
+In the OA Procedure researchers are defined as: Any employee, Visiting Fellow or Scholar, Adjunct, Clinical, Associate or discretionary Title Holder or student of the University undertaking research, where the definition of research is consistent with the Higher Education Research Data Collection specifications.

-Details of what the OA Policy requires, and when, may be found in the OA Procedure, Clause 3.3.2.
+The types of research outputs mandated for deposit are outlined in the OA Procedure 2.2 Mandatory Deposit.
 Any outputs accepted for publication or presented after the implementation date of October 2018 are required.

-The Final Author Version is a full-text version of the peer-reviewed and corrected final article accepted by the publisher.
+The author accepted manuscript (AAM) is the full-text version provided to you by the publisher following peer-review and corrections and prior to you signing the publisher's copyright or author agreement.
 The author retains copyright to this version as you have not yet signed the copyright or author agreement which transfers copyright of the published version to the publisher.

 Also known as:

-The corresponding author is most likely to have the Final Author Version of your manuscript.
+The corresponding author is most likely to have the final author version of your accepted manuscript.
 Alternatively, your co-authors may have a copy you can upload.
 Contact your Publications Officer if you're unsuccessful in obtaining a copy.

-Visit the Research Data & Discovery subject guide and find out more about managing and storing your research data for discovery, access and potentially re-use.
+Visit the Research Data Management subject guide and find out more about storing, archiving or publishing your data in the Research Data Portal and managing your research data for discovery, access and potentially re-use.

 If you have a co-author at another institution, your research output may have been deposited there already.

-Nonetheless, deposit is mandatory for authors from the University of Tasmania - the research output must be submitted to our institutional Open Access Repository (via deposit in WARP).
-If an Open Access version of the paper is available through another institutional repository, or subject repository, we will link to the existing OA source, instead of making the fulltext open access again
+Nonetheless, deposit is mandatory for authors from the University of Tasmania - the research output must be submitted to our institutional Open Access Repository (via deposit in Elements).
+If an Open Access version of the paper is available through another institutional repository, or subject repository, we will link to the existing OA source, instead of making the fulltext open access again.

 Yes.
-You are still required to deposit your research outputs in the institutional Open Access Repository.
+You are still required to deposit your research outputs in Elements for discovery the Open Access Repository.

 There are significant differences between sites like ResearchGate and an institutional Open Access repository, in their design and function.
 ResearchGate and Academia.edu are comparable to Facebook, primarily being social networking sites but for researchers.